kai687/sphinxawesome-theme/docs/demo/inline-code.rst

 This renders as :samp:`Replace {PLACEHOLDER}`.

 Keyboard input
 ~~~~~~~~~~~~~~

-You can highlight keyboard combinations using the :rst:`kbd` interpreted text role:
+You can highlight key combinations using the :rst:`kbd` interpreted text role:

 .. code-block:: rst